Application of tropical optimization for solving multicriteria problems of pairwise comparisons using log-Chebyshev approximation: Solution of Multicriteria Pairwise Comparison Problems

 \section{Solution of Multicriteria Pairwise Comparison Problems}

-Consider the multiobjective optimization problem \eqref{P-minx_maxijc1ijxixj_maxijcmijxixj-maxbijxjleqxi}, which arises in the solution of the constrained multicriteria pairwise comparison problem using the log-Chebyshev approximation approach.
-After rewriting the objective functions and inequality constraints in terms of tropical max-algebra, the problem can be formulated in vector form as follows.
+Consider the multiobjective optimization problem \eqref{P-minx_maxijc1ijxixj_maxijcmijxixj-maxbijxjleqxi}, which arises in the solution of the constrained multicriteria pairwise comparison problem using log-Chebyshev approximation.
+After rewriting the objective functions and inequality constraints in the max-algebra setting, the problem becomes